Boat Registration and Permits

 *A Code of Practice is in place on the Lower Bann.

-Boats on the Shannon Navigation with engines more than 15bhp have a legal requirement to register with Waterways Ireland.
+- Boats on the Shannon Navigation with engines 15bhp or above have a legal requirement to register with Waterways Ireland.

-Boats on Lough Erne Navigation with engine more than 10HP have a legal requiremsnt to register with Waterways Ireland.
+- Boats on Lough Erne Navigation with engine more than 10bhp have a legal requiremsnt to register with Waterways Ireland.

 Permits are essential on the Grand Canal.
 Royal Canal and Barrow Navigation.
 The permit requires the boat owner to:

-There are three types of permits in place all with different requirements which enable the boater to suit their own style of boating while remaining within the Bye-laws.
-Boats leaving the Grand Canal or Royal Canal to enter waterways managed under the registration system are not required to register as the permit on display is sufficient.
+There are four types of permits in place all with different requirements which enable the boater to suit their own style of boating while remaining within the Bye-laws.